nurkhalisamohdtohir/apma/README.md

 # Apparel Production Monitoring Application (APMA)

-APMA is designed to streamline various processes within the company, enhancing efficiency and automating tasks related to apparel production.
-The system includes several modules, each serving a specific purpose, tailored to different user roles.
+APMA is designed to enhance efficiency and automate tasks related to apparel production.

 ## Features